aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 - [`eos_designs` AVD Schema](## "not ready yet - ../roles/eos_designs/schemas/eos_designs.schema.yml")
 - [`eos_cli_config_gen` AVD Schema](../roles/eos_cli_config_gen/schemas/eos_cli_config_gen.schema.yml)

-The supported schema options depends of the type of variable that is described.
+The supported schema options depend on the type of variable that is described.
 The supported types are `int`, `bool`, `str`, `dict` and `list`.
 The schema does not support mixed types for the same variable, but the automatic type conversion mentioned above, can address the usability aspect by helping the user with common mistakes.